1. What is a Hybrid Fund?

 Hybrid funds can be differentiated as per their asset allocation.
 Some types of hybrid funds have a higher equity allocation while others allocate more to debt.
 Let’s have a look in detail.

-a.
+c.
 Balanced Funds

-These are the most popular type of hybrid funds.
 Balanced funds invest at least 65% of their portfolio in equity and equity-oriented instruments.
 This allows them to qualify as equity funds for the purpose of taxation.
 It means that gains over and above Rs 1 lakh from balanced funds held for a period of over 1 year are taxable at the rate of 10%.

-b.
+d.
 Monthly Income Plans

 These are hybrid funds that invest predominantly in debt instruments.
 A monthly income plan (MIP) would generally have 15-20% exposure to equities.
 This would allow it to generate higher returns than regular debt funds.
 MIPs provide regular income to the investor in the form of dividends.
 An investor can choose the frequency of dividends, which can be monthly, quarterly, half-yearly or annually.
-These options are available in the dividend option.

-c.
+e.
 Arbitrage Funds

 4. Things an Investor should consider